 For each group project, your group members will evaluate your contribution.
 If your median rating is an unsatisfactory or less for 3 or more projects, your final course grade will be reduced by a letter grade.

-All projects must be submitted using the turnin program.
+All projects must be submitted using Canvas.
 We will not accept assignments e-mailed to us.
 All projects are due just before midnight (11:59pm) on their due date.
 Projects are dated by the turnin system.

 Late Policy: You will have 4 slip days in 1 day units (that is, 1 minute to 24 hours late = 1 slip day, etc.) to use throughout the semester to extend project deadlines.
 However, you may only use two slip days on any particular project and you may use no slip days on the final project.
 Other than that, you may divide your slip days across the projects in any way you wish, subject to the 4 day total and the 2 day per project maximum.
 Slip days are to account for life circumstances and emergencies.
 Do not use your slip days frivolously.
 If you use all your slip days and then cannot turn in your project on time for any reason then you will receive a 0 for that project.

 In the case of group and pair programming, each member of the team must have enough slip to cover the submission of the project.
 So if the team submits the project 2 days late, each team member must have two slip days remaining to use and each team member will lose two slip days.
 Design documents are individual assignments, and so the student submitting the design document must have enough slip days to cover any deadline extensions and only that student will be docked slip days.

 To use slip days, you only need to submit the assignment late and indicate that you used a slip day in the project README or the design document header, whichever is appropriate.
 You do not need to email the instructor or the TA unless specifically requested to do so.

 Grading: Grades are essential to insuring that your degree has the value that it deserves.
 As a result, we have a grading system that has two essential properties:

 These class components are used to determine your final average in the following manner: